 And Mexican authorities say new information has surfaced in connection with the deaths of three people linked to the U.S. consulate in Ciudad Juarez.
 Based on a gang member's confession, the intended target was the husband of a consular employee.
 He was a detention officer with the El Paso County Sheriff's Office.

-Also this week, the El Paso Times reported these stories from Juarez: five men were shot to death at an auto garage near the city's airport.
+AK: five men were shot to death at an auto garage near the city's airport.
 Twenty-nine bullet casings were found at the scene.
 And in a town in the valley of Juarez, a 21-year-old man was found in his bed shot by gunmen armed with AK-47s.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.